E3SM-Project/HICCUP/README.txt

 --------------------------------------------------------------------------------

-OBTAINING INPUT DATA
+# OBTAINING INPUT DATA

-Currently, ERA5 realanysis and NOAA SST is the only supported input data option.
+Currently, ERA5 + NOAA SST/ice is the only supported input data option.
-To aquire new ERA5 data, be sure to use conda to install the "cdsapi" module and set up your ECMWF API key in ~/.ecmwfapirc,then edit and run: get_ERA5_data.py
+To aquire new ERA5 data, be sure "cdsapi" is in your conda environment and set up your ECMWF API key in ~/.ecmwfapirc,then edit and run: get_hindcast_data.ERA5.py

-To aquire NOAA OI daily SST and sea ice data, edit and run: get_NOAA_SST+ICE_data.py
+To aquire NOAA OI daily SST and sea ice data, edit and run: get_hindcast_data.NOAA_SSTICE.py

 --------------------------------------------------------------------------------

-VERTICAL GRID FILES
+# VERTICAL GRID FILES

 The current E3SM vertical grid was created through an iterative process involving numerous, undocumented, subjective decisions mainly by Phil Rasch